mghpcc-projects/user_level_slurm_reservations/README.md

 The HIL reservation monitor runs periodically on the Slurm controller node and looks for changes in Slurm HIL reservations.
+More specifically, the reservation monitor:

+    * Looks for ULSR reserve reservations which do not have corresponding release reservations.
+This identifies a new ULSR reservation.

-More specifically, the reservation monitor looks for Slurm HIL release reservations which do not have corresponding reserve reservations.
+    * Looks for ULSR release reservations which do not have reserve reservations.
+This indicates a ULR reservation which has been released by the Slurm user.

 For each singleton release reservation found, the HIL reservation
 monitor:

-  1. Invokes the HIL client API to remove the nodes in the reservation from the HIL user project or HIL free pool.
+  1. Invokes the HIL client API to move the nodes in the Slurm reservation between the free pool and the Slurm loaner project

-  2. Deletes the Slurm HIL release reservation.
+  2. Creates or deletes the Slurm ULSR release reservation.

-If the HIL client operations fail, the Slurm HIL release reservation is left in place, so that the periodic reservation monitor can retry the operation.
+If the HIL client operations fail, the Slurm HIL release reservation is either not created (```hil_reserve```) or left in place (```hil_release```), so that the periodic reservation monitor can retry the operation when scheduled again.

 ## HIL Client Interface